Erika M. Sparby, PhD

 2010

-Certification through the Graduate Teacher Program of 20+ hours of pedagogy workshops, one semester of weekly pedagogy seminars, two video-taped consultations, and two recommendation letters of teaching excellence from home department
+Certification through the Graduate Teacher Program (now Center for Teaching and Learning) of 20+ hours of pedagogy workshops, one semester of weekly pedagogy seminars, two video-taped consultations, and two recommendation letters of teaching excellence from home department

 Teaching Experience